 How to Preheat an Oven Properly (and When It Matters)

-Knowing how to preheat an oven properly can make a real difference to cooking results.
-While it might feel like an optional step, preheating is essential for certain foods and less important for others.
-This quick guide explains when preheating matters, how long it should take, and how to do it correctly for consistent results.
+Knowing how to preheat an oven properly can make a real difference to your cooking results.
+While it might seem like an optional step, preheating is essential for some foods and less important for others.

 What Does Preheating an Oven Mean?